-Germany is generally considered a difficult market to sell to.
-Combined with a sluggish economy, many international companies report that it has become harder than ever to generate revenue in Germany.
+Germany is widely considered a challenging market for international suppliers.
+Combined with a sluggish economy, many companies report that generating revenue in Germany has become more difficult than before.

-Despite the current challenges facing German industry, meaningful opportunities still exist – provided you know where to look and have something valuable to offer.
-History shows that even in difficult times, certain sectors continue to thrive.
+Yet meaningful opportunities still exist – provided you know where to look and bring genuine value.
+History shows that even in challenging times, certain sectors continue to thrive.
 During Covid, for example, some industries performed remarkably well despite broader economic disruption.

-From my observations at industry gatherings and through my work with international, tech‑driven firms selling into Germany, decision‑making processes are currently slower than in better times – and Germans are not exactly known for making fast decisions even under ideal circumstances.
-Today, sales cycles can be prolonged.
+Based on my observations at industry gatherings and in my work with international, tech‑driven firms selling into Germany, decision‑making processes are currently slower than in stronger economic periods – and Germans are not known for making fast decisions even under ideal circumstances.

 Current market opportunities in Germany: Know your value